 The Fund has various environmental and social characteristics as set out in its ESG Policy around three themes: Environmental, Social and Governance.
-The objectives set in the ESG policy can be clustered around five environmental and social characteristics:
+The objectives set in the ESG policy can be clustered around fourenvironmental and social characteristics:

 - 1. Energy performance of the portfolio;

 - 2. Adaptation to climate risk;

-- 3. Enhance local biodiversity;

-- 4. Tenant satisfaction & engagement; and
+- 3. Tenant satisfaction & engagement; and

-- 5. Employee satisfaction & development.
+- 4. Employee satisfaction & development.

-This disclosure describes the environmental or social characteristics which the Fund promotes, sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
+This disclosure describes the environmental and social characteristics which the Fund promotes, sets out how the environmental and social characteristics are monitored and measured throughout the Fund's lifetime.
 It outlines what data sources are used, what measures are taken to ensure data quality and how data is processed.